buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 The above factors are to be taken "on balance" such that a deficiency in one area may be compensated for by strength in another.
 For example, there are a few [works of fiction](https://buddhistuniversity.net/search/?q=%2Bis%3Afiction) in the library which fail IC1, but whose craft (IC2) and wholesome messages (IC3) make up for their lack of literal truth.
-The teachings of Chögyam Trungpa, however, fail IC7 and IC8 so thoroughly as to be inadmissible regardless of the works' other merits.
+On the other hand, the teachings of Chögyam Trungpa, for example, are so disreputable (IC7) and widely publicized (IC8) as to be inadmissible to our library, regardless of his works' potential merits.

-Note that IC4 (uniqueness) can be applied retroactively.
+Note that works are subject to reevaluation.
-If a better (more up-to-date, etc) work is found covering the same topic as an older work, than that older work should be archived in favor of the better one.
+If a better (more up-to-date, etc) work is found covering the same topic as an older work, for example, then the older work should be archived in favor of the newer one.
-[*In the Hope of Nibbana*](https://buddhistuniversity.net/content/monographs/in-the-hope-of-nibbana_king-winston) is an example of such a downranked work.
+[*In the Hope of Nibbana*](https://buddhistuniversity.net/content/monographs/in-the-hope-of-nibbana_king-winston) is a good example of such a work which was downranked after [better work](https://buddhistuniversity.net/content/booklets/nourishing-the-roots_bodhi) was found.

-Works that would otherwise not be added to the site for their low score on IC2 and/or IC4 should still be added as rank2 works (see below) if they score highly on IC8 to ensure they remain available online.
+Works that would otherwise not be added to the site for their low score on IC2 and/or IC4 should still be added as rank2 works (see below) if they score highly on IC8 to ensure that they remain accessible online.

 ## Acceptance Levels